MatadorProBr/rvx-magisk-module/CONFIG.md

-exclusive-patches = false                                 # exclude all patches by default. default: false microg-patch = "microg-support"                           # name of the microg-patch if exists for the app. default: "" (empty) apkmirror-dlurl = "https://www.apkmirror.com/apk/inc/app" # download url for the app. if not set, uptodown is used but its support is lacking. module-prop-name = "ytrv-magisk"                          # explicit magisk module prop name. not explicitly needed to be set. merge-integrations = true                                 # whether to merge revanced integrations. default: false apkmirror-regex = 'APK</span>[^@]*@\([^#]*\)'             # regex used to get the dl url in apkmirror. default: APK</span>[^@]*@\([^#]*\)
+exclusive-patches = false                                 # exclude all patches by default. default: false microg-patch = "microg-support"                           # name of the microg-patch if exists for the app. default: "" (empty) apkmirror-dlurl = "https://www.apkmirror.com/apk/inc/app" # download url for the app. if not set, uptodown is used but its support is lacking. module-prop-name = "ytrvx-magisk"                         # explicit magisk module prop name. not explicitly needed to be set. merge-integrations = true                                 # whether to merge revanced integrations. default: false apkmirror-regex = 'APK</span>[^@]*@\([^#]*\)'             # regex used to get the dl url in apkmirror. default: APK</span>[^@]*@\([^#]*\)
                                                           # this default gets the url to the non-bundle apk